SniperED007/UnityiOSPlugin/README.md

 # Unity iOS Plugin

 This Unity package provides easy access to native iOS features directly within your Unity project.
-Developed and maintained by **Lighthouse Games Studio**, it simplifies the integration of native iOS capabilities like controlling the iOS Status Bar.
+Developed and maintained by **Lighthouse Games Studio**, it simplifies the integration of native iOS capabilities like controlling the iOS Status Bar and providing haptic feedback.

 ---